 At one point, 2015 data suggested the Anthropocene Era may have actually started in the year 1610.

 What happened in 1610 that made it such a tipping point for humanity's impact on Earth?
-According to Simon Lewis, an ecologist at University College London, and geologist Mark Maslin of Leeds University, a "golden spike" can be seen in the global geological record in this year — a threshold, if you will — which can be directly attributed to humans, reports the Independent.
+According to Simon Lewis, an ecologist at University College London, and geologist Mark Maslin of Leeds University, a golden spike can be seen in the global geological record in this year which can be directly attributed to humans, reports the Independent.